isomerpages/nlb-biblioasia/_apr-jun-2013/Oriental, Utai, Mexican: The Story of the Singapore Jewish Community.md

 In 1873, Meyer began planning a new synagogue to cater for the burgeoning population.
 The Maghain Aboth, a simple one-storey building, was consecrated in 1878 on Waterloo Street — a second storey was later added.
 But the widening language and class divide followed him there.
 In the synagogue, there was a literal segregation among three groups: the wealthy sat on the left of the *bimah* (dais), shopkeepers and small merchants on the right, and the poor behind.33

 Arguments began to arise among the synagogue’s members about religious rituals and the order of service.34 To escape the rancour, Meyer simply built his own synagogue — Chesed-El — and brought in a personal *Hazan* (minister) from Baghdad.
-The imposing Chesed-El, incorporating Roman and Greek architecture, was opened in 1905, but its distant location on Oxley Rise made it inaccessible to the *Mahallah’s* poor.35
+The imposing Chesed-El, incorporating Roman and Greek architecture, was opened in 1905, but its distant location on Oxley Rise made it inaccessible to the *Mahallah*’s poor.35

 In retrospect, these divisions in the once largely homogenous Jewish community were inevitable.
 Besides the sudden population increase, the opium trade had been completely taken over by the British in 1910, denying newcomers a direct road to riches.
 All the same, the Cohens and Ballas are examples of prominent families who rose from extreme poverty, while the early 20th century was especially easy-going for middle-class Jewish people, even through the Depression.
 “We were all royalist,” Nathan recounts.
 “We were unaware of racial tension — were we not all British?”36